Tips for Booking Flights Online

 Customization & Personalization

-With OTAs, you may get good deals on flight, hotel and rental cars but that’s really all they can offer.
-A traditional travel agent customize your entire trip as per your preferences, needs, and comfort, in a manner that feels more personal.
+With OTAs, you may get good deals on flights, hotels, and rental cars but that’s really all they can offer.
+A traditional travel agent customizes your entire trip as per your preferences, needs, and comfort, in a manner that feels more personal.
 They can also assist you with things like arranging tours and ground transportation.

 Upgrades

-Booking directly with your preferred carrier may come with perks, such as ease at requesting upgrades and seat preferences.
+Booking directly with your preferred carrier may come with perks, such as ease in requesting upgrades and seat preferences.

 Emergency Service